Including Processes

 dst TRUEand at other times

 dst FALSEIn this example, you don't have to worry about keeping the dst define up-to-date.
-The #include [<proc>] feature will do it automatically for you.
+The #include [

 Another thing hard to keep up-to-date is your down systems list.
 Suppose you have a program, called downsys.pl, to determine your down systems.
 When invoked as 'downsys.pl 10' (where 10 is a timeout factor in seconds), typical downsys.pl output might be